mcataford/tinystatic/README.md

 ### Configuration

 You should have a `site-config.toml` configuration file at the root of your project.
+You can generate one via `tinystatic init`.

 ```
 # site_config.toml